qferre/atypeak/README.md

-Once satisfied, set those two parameters (load_saved_model and process_full_real_data) to True  and then use `make run` againso that you reload the model and process the full data.
+Once satisfied, **set those two parameters (load_saved_model and process_full_real_data) to True  and then use `make run` again** so that you reload the model and process the full data.
 Also set perform_diagnosis so you don't re-perform the diagnosis.
 This is done because processing the real data is the most consuming part

+NOTE : I MAY HAVE CHANGED THIS.
+    New paradigm is that you can still do the above, or do make train and make denoise separately ??
+    Hmm given that many important diagnostic figures are done in train, maybe I do not want to leave that choice to the user